payingattention/linkjs/README.md

     });
 ```

-If handlers from multiple modules match, then precedence is enforced by the depth of the module
+If handlers from multiple modules match a request, then precedence is enforced by the depth of the module
 URIs.
 That is, the handlers for a module at '#/a' would be called before the handlers for a module at
 '#/a/b'.

-Like DOM events, you can choose to handle the bubble phase of the request if you want
+Like DOM events, you can also choose to handle the bubble phase of the request if you want
-to run at the end of the chain.
-This allows code like the previous example to work across modules.
+the callback to run at the end of the chain.
+This allows code like the previous example to work
+across modules.

 ```javascript
     // Configured to '#'